 There are no prerequisites for entry other than the requirement to be over 18 years of age.

-Students will be allocated to class on the basis of their performance in placement tests described in detail below and will progress through levels according to their performance.
+Students will be allocated to a class on the basis of their performance in their placement test.
+They will progress through levels according to their performance.

-The main aim of this course is to provide students with the necessary English to be able to communicate their needs and intentions to others whether they are native English speakers or speakers of other languages using English as a second or foreign language.
+The main aim of this course is to provide students with the necessary English to be able to communicate their needs and intentions to others in everyday situations.

-The major aims of this course can therefore be summarised as follows:
+The major aims of this course can be summarised as follows: